alexkrupenya/devops-netology/README.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```

-Выполняю  команду terraform plan .
+Применяю terraform plan:
 ```
 [alexvk@archbox terraform]$ terraform plan

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create

 Terraform will perform the following actions: